OWLcracker/big-data/README.md

 This use case was implemented utilizing both cases (aggregated & non-aggregated data).
 Regarding the implementation of the first case, the data was just preprocessed and cached in Spark without any aggregation.
-By using this method arbitrary analysis of the dataset can be conducted on demand on a fine grained level.
+By using this method, arbitrary analysis of the dataset can be conducted on demand at a fine-grained level.
-To illustrate this point, the possbility was implemented in the first case to select a country in the dashboard and see the top 5 events for that country which had the most negative impact.
+To illustrate this point, the possibility was implemented in the first case to select a country in the dashboard and see the top 5 events for that country which had the most negative impact.
 For the second case, the data was preprocessed and aggregated by the average goldstein scale per country per day.
-This level of aggregation was chosen to ensure that it's still possible to filter the data, which is utilized for the visualization, by date and country.
+This level of aggregation was chosen to ensure that it's still possible to filter the data, which is utilized for visualization, by date and country.

 Both ways enable the user to create the desired visualization.
 However, which approach is better depends on the use case and will be discussed in this project.